-Marc Bowen is the Farming Connect development officer for South Ceredigion, which covers the area north of Aberaeron including Llanrhystud, Llanon, Aberystwyth, Talybont, Bow Street and Tregaron.
+Marc Bowen is the Farming Connect development officer for North Ceredigion, which covers the area north of Aberaeron, including Llanrhystud, Llanon, Aberystwyth, Talybont, Bow Street and Tregaron.

 A member of Pontsian YFC, Marc has a wide network of contacts in his area.
 He is keen to encourage farmers to tap into the Farming Connect services and projects which can help transform business efficiency and productivity in the most effective way, particularly as the industry faces the uncertainties of Brexit.

-Marc also manages a number of topic-led discussion groups; three on sheep, one on beef sucklers and one on dairy and says that the value of sharing best practice pays dividends for all.
+Marc also manages three topic-led discussion groups which cover sheep, beef sucklers and dairy.
+He says that the value of sharing best practice pays dividends for all.

-"I’ll be a regular visitor to Tregaron, Aberystwyth and other local marts and hope that farmers will contact me to find out how Farming Connect can help them and their farm or forestry business achieve its potential.”
+"I’ll be visiting Tregaron, Aberystwyth and other local marts, and hope that farmers will contact me to find out how Farming Connect can help them and their farm or forestry business achieve its potential.”

 “All Farming Connect services are either fully subsidised or funded by up to 80%, and it makes sense for all businesses to tap into this support to ensure they are operating as efficiently as they can across all areas, and not missing any opportunities for new or more effective ways of working.”